 A grant report form will be available in SmartyGrants when you receive your grant funds.
 Review the Grant Report before starting your project to make sure you can provide everything you need.
 Any grant covering the purchase of equipment will require an Asset Register, so make sure your organisation has one.
 Download our Small or Major Asset Register template if you need it.

-Make sure you gather relevant information for your Grant Report as your project is rolled out.
-If your special conditions contain additional reporting requirements (most of them do), collect this information progressively.
+Make sure you gather reporting requirement information for your Grant Report as your project is rolled out.

 Keep receipts and invoices on-hand as you’ll need to account for the expenditure of grant funds as stated in the approved grant budget of your Grant Agreement.
 You’ll also need to report to your treasurer and depending on how much your organisation receives in grants, potentially an independent auditor.